refinedev/refine/documentation/docs/tutorial/2-understanding-refine-props/1-data-provider.md

 Please refer to the `<Refine />` component's [dataProvider](/docs/api-reference/core/components/refine-config/#dataprovider) prop documentation for more detailed information.

-## How are data provider methods used in the app?
+## Using Data Hooks to Access Data Provider Methods

 We use **refine's** data hooks when we need to fetch data from the API.
-These data hooks manages the overhead of accessing data provider methods internally.
-The required parameters accepted by a data provider method need to be passed to the data hooks, for exmaple, used inside a component and the response from the API is returned.
+These data hooks internally manage the overhead of accessing data provider methods.
+The required parameters accepted by a data provider method need to be passed to the data hooks that are used inside a component and the response from the API is returned.

-For instance, the use of list data hook when we want to get all records from the `blog_posts` resource using refine's `useList` data hook would look like this:
+For instance, the use of list data hook when we want to get all records from the `blog_posts` resource using refine's `useList()` data hook would look like this:

 ```ts title="src/pages/posts/index.tsx"
 import { useList } from "@refinedev/core";